AzSoda/CourseSelection/README.md

 # CourseSelection
-a course selection program for  Jiangxi University
+a course selection assistance program for  Jiangxi University of Finance and Econemy